 The City of Los Angeles limits the height of front fences to 42″ and defines a fence as follows: “…the terms ‘fence’ and ‘wall’ shall include latticework, ornamental fences, screen walls, hedges or thick growths of shrubs or trees.
 Fence and wall height shall be measured from the natural ground level adjacent thereto.”
 The CRHOA requires conformance to this standard.

 The ARC will consider a request for a variance from the 42″ height limit on front fences (including walls, gates and hedges) as follows: A variance will be considered for lighting higher than the top of the column, fence or wall on which the lighting is to be located.
-If a fence, gate or wall is set back 5′ from the front property line, we will consider a 5′ high fence, gate or wall; if set back 8′, we will consider a 6′ high fence, gate or wall.
-Setback is measured from the property line, not the sidewalk or curb.
-No portion of the fence, pilasters, gates, walls or hedges may exceed any 5′ or 6′ variance we may grant.
-In the case of a 5′ or a 6′ fence, gate or wall, at least the top 3′ of the fence, gate or wall must be of an open design, such as wrought iron.
+A fence, gate or wall shall be no higher than 3’-6” at the front property line and under an envelope that slopes upward to 6 ft high at an 8 ft. front setback.
+The bottom 4 ft. may be a solid design, and any portion above 4 ft. must be an open design, such as wrought iron.
 Pillars, columns and posts shall be no more than 24″ in width and length, and up to 6 inches above the fence, wall or gate height.
 Hedges must be maintained at specified height.
-Fast growing hedge material is not allowed in the front of a property.
+Fast growing hedge material is not allowed between the front property line and the structure setback.
 Examples (not limited to) are Ficus, Podocarpus, Eugenia, Privet, Bamboo, Carolina Cherry and Japanese Blueberry.
 Side yard hedges and/or fence must step down in the front and adhere to the front yard height guidelines.
 Hedges, including side yard hedges, are not allowed between the front property line and the curb or street.

 Chain link or chicken wire fencing is not allowed forward of the front of the house.
 When used in the rear or rear side yard of the property, such fencing must be clad with black or green vinyl.
 Unfinished concrete walls are not allowed.